holos-run/holos/doc/design/v1beta1/resources.md

   repository already depends on.
 Empty and null documents are skipped.
 A document that is not a map, or that lacks `apiVersion`, `kind`, or `metadata.name`, is an error naming the file path and document index.
+- **List flattening** — a document with `apiVersion: v1` and `kind: List` is a wrapper `kubectl apply -f` accepts, not a resource: the loader flattens it, treating each element of `items` exactly like a top-level document — same required fields, same key derivation, same duplicate detection ([V2](#v2-duplicate-detection)) — attributed as `document N item M` in errors.
+The wrapper itself never appears in the structure, so a List cannot smuggle a resource past a policy.
+Flattening is one
+  level: a `v1/List` nested inside another is an error.
+Typed collections (`kind: DeploymentList` and friends) are not flattened; they fail the `metadata.name` requirement, and the error message for a kind ending in `List` that carries `items` says to emit the items as separate documents or a `v1/List`.
+Rendered manifests SHOULD NOT emit wrappers at all — multi-document YAML is the pattern's native shape — but a chart that does must not break the round-trip, and must not bypass it either.
 - **CUE loading** — policy packages are built with `BuildInstance` (`internal/cue/cue.go`), the same loader every other holos evaluation uses.  `BuildInstance` serializes on `cueMutex` (`cue.go` lines 26–27)